-5 For Put Warrants
+For Put Warrants

-(5) The conversion from USD into EUR shall be performed on the basis of the EUR/ USD "Großbanken" fixing rate (expressed as an amount in USD for EUR 1), as published on Reuters page "OPTREF" (or a page replacing such page) on the Valuation Date or, if the Valuation Date is not a Business Day (§ 5(3)), the next following Business Day or, if this rate has not been fixed or published on that day, on the basis of the arithmetic mean, commercially rounded to 4 decimal places, of the EUR/ USD offer rates on the spot market, determined by three leading market participants in the Federal Republic of Germany (other than the Issuer), selected by the Issuer, at 2:15 p.m.
-(Frankfurt am Main local time) on the Valuation Date or, if the Valuation Date is not a Business Day, the next following Business Day.
-If not all of the three market participants, selected by the Issuer, determine the relevant rate the Issuer shall determine such rate at its reasonable discretion (§ 315 BGB (German Civil Code)).
+Maturity Date or, if the Maturity Date is not a Business Day (§ 4(2)), the next following Business Day or, if this rate has not been fixed or published on that day, on the basis of the arithmetic mean, commercially rounded to 4 decimal places, of the EUR/USD offer rates on the spot market, determined by three leading market participants (other than the Issuer), selected by the Issuer, at 2:15 p.m.
+(Frankfurt am Main local time) on the Maturity Date or, if the Maturity Date is not a Business Day, the next following Business Day.
+If not all of the three market participants, selected by the Issuer, determine the relevant rate, the Issuer shall determine such rate at its reasonable discretion (§ 315 BGB (German Civil Code)).